pubkey/rxdb/docs/Population.md

 ## Schema with ref

-The `ref`-keyword describes which collection the field-value belongs to.
+The `ref`-keyword describes to which collection the field-value belongs to.

 ```javascript
 export const refHuman = {